Why does the industrial thermometer from SIKA have a V-shaped casing?

 How strong is the influence of the ambient temperature on thermometers?

-The influence of the ambient temperature is higher in the case of measuring systems with fillings (gas or liquid), as the effect of the ambient temperature can only be minimised by submerging the majority of the thermometer filling in the process (vessel in the immersion tube contains the majority of the thermometer filling).
+The influence of the ambient temperature is higher in the case of measuring systems with fillings (gas or liquid), as the effect of the ambient temperature can only be minimised by submerging the majority of the thermometer filling in the process (vessel in the immersion tube contains the majority of the thermometer filling or a bimetal compensation in the case of the gas-filled dial thermometers).
 Due to their measuring system, bimetal thermometers or temperature sensors aren’t influenced by the ambient temperature so much.

 How is l1 measured?